galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-viz-in-r/tutorial.md

 # Get familiar with the annotated DE genes table in R

-A substantial amount of the data we work with in science will be tabular data, i.e. data arranged in rows and columns - also known as spreadsheets.
+A substantial amount of the data we work with in science is tabular data, i.e. data arranged in rows and columns - also known as spreadsheets.

 > ### {% icon comment %} Few principles when working with data
 > We want to remind you of a few principles before we work with our first set of example data:
 >
 > 1. **Keep raw data separate from analyzed data**
 >
->    This is principle number one because if you can't tell which files are the original raw data, you risk making some serious mistakes (e.g. drawing conclusion from data which have been manipulated in some unknown way).
+>    This is principle number one, because if you can't tell which files are the original raw data, you risk making some serious mistakes (e.g. drawing conclusion from data which have been manipulated in some unknown way).
 >
->    When you work with data in R, you are not changing the original file you loaded that data from.
+>    When you work with data in R, you are not changing the original file which you loaded the data from.
 This is different than (for example) working with a spreadsheet program where changing the value of the cell leaves you one "save"-click away from overwriting the original file.
 You have to purposely use a writing function (e.g. `write.csv()`) to save data loaded into R. In that case, be sure to save the manipulated data into a new file.
 More on this later in the lesson.
 >
 > 2. **Keep spreadsheet data Tidy**
 >
->    The simplest principle of Tidy data is that we have one row in our spreadsheet for each observation or sample, and one column for every variable that we measure or report on.
+>    The simplest principle of *Tidy* data is that we have one row in our spreadsheet for each observation or sample, and one column for every variable that we measure or report on.
 As simple as this sounds, it’s very easily violated.
 Most data scientists agree that significant amounts of their time is spent tidying data for analysis.
 >
 > 3. **Trust but verify**
 >